-.
-This method required the jeweler to cut away the gold of the band to form shapes, letters or numbers, fill the recessed space with powdered enamel, fire the ring at a high enough temperature to liquefy the enamel, and then let it cool to the glassy hardened state you see here.
-This ring is decorated with exquisitely rendered urns on each shoulder and the name and death details of the deceased, "Edwd [Edward] Down Esq Ob 23 June 1806 Ae 63".
+This mourning ring is decorated with exquisitely rendered urns on each shoulder and the name and death details of the deceased, "Edwd [Edward] Down Esq Ob 23 June 1806 Ae 63".
 The title of "Esquire" was pretty much an honorary one at the time this ring was made.
-It indicates that Mr Down, though not a member of the gentry, was a high status person in his community and probably quite wealthy.
-This ring is a size 8 and cannot be resized.
+It indicates that Mr. Down, though not a member of the gentry, was a high status person in his community and probably quite wealthy.
+His hair is coiled under the glass.

 8, cannot be resized; 16.2mm head, 4.1mm hoop

 Send us an email to request photos of this piece on a model.

 1714 — 1837

 Jewelry made from hair allowed the bereaved to keep their loved one with them always.

 It’s hard to pinpoint when modern-day lockets were invented, but it’s believed that they evolved from ancient amulets.